ohduran/ohduran.github.io/02about.md

 - __2009__ After disabusing myself from studying Philosophy, I get accepted as a Physics student.

-It's the toughest challenge I have ever faced; leaning on my intellect is not going to cut.
+It's the toughest challenge I have ever faced; leaning on my intellect is not going to cut it.
 That's where I meet the smartest people I know.

 - __2014__ During my senior year, one professor discusses the potential uses of mathematical tools for predicting stock prices.